Sustainable Textile Manufacturing: Future-Proofing the Textile Industry

 Material Innovation

-Eco-friendly materials like organic cotton, bamboo fibers, and recycled polyester are replacing conventional fabrics.
+Eco-friendly materials like organic cotton, bamboo fibers, hemp, Tencel (lyocell), and recycled polyester are replacing conventional fabrics.
+Textile Exchange reports that the market for preferred fibers grew by 3% year-over-year, with recycled polyester now representing 14% of global polyester production.

 Waste Management